Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/environment.rst

               ...
             ],
             // Note: currently only added on Desktop.
 On Linux, only a single
-            // monitor is returned representing the entire virtual screen.
+            // monitor is returned for the primary screen.
             monitors: [
               {
                 screenWidth: <number>,  // screen width in pixels